BenMKT/tailwind-project/README.md

 - Feature3

 ## Contributing
-I welcome contributions to enhance the functionality and user experience of the Ultimate Budget Assistant Application.
+I welcome educational contributions to enhance the functionality and user experience of the landing page using TailwindCSS.
 If you have any ideas, suggestions, or bug reports, feel free to open an issue or submit a pull request.
 Let's share ideas!

 If you'd like to contribute to this project, please follow these steps: